nwtime/ntpwww/content/en/support/securitynotice/4_2_8-series-changelog.md

 * Update the NEWS file so we note the default disable of mode 7 requests.
 * Clean up some bitrotted code in libntp/socket.c.
 * Directly limit the number of datagrams in a mrulist response, rather than limiting the number of entries returned to indirectly limit the datagram count.
-* A number of compiler warnings eliminated.
 * Log signal description along with number on ntpd exit.
 * Send all peer variables to trappers in report_event().
-* Sync with ntp-4.2.6p4 (a no-op).
 * Fix the CLOCK_MONOTONIC TRACE() message.
 * Cleanups for ntp-wait-opts.def and ntp.keys.def.
 * Actually use long long for (u_)int64 by correcting spelling of SIZEOF_LONG_LONG in ntp_types.h.
 * Correct init_logging()'s def_syslogmask type to u_int32 following change of ntp_syslogmask from u_long to u_int32 in p202.
-* Sync with 4.2.6p4-RC2.
-* Do not force "legacy" when --with-locfile is not given, genLocInfo will find the correct default for the system.
-* DEFAULT INSTALLATION DIRECTORY CHANGES ON SOME OSes: to get the old behavior, pass --with-locfile=legacy to 'configure'
-* Give NTP_LOCINFO an optional path-to argument.
-* Improve the help text: --with-locfile=XXX .
-* work around solaris /bin/sh issues for genLocInfo.
 * Add support for installing programs and scripts to libexec.
 * Match addr_eqprefix() sizeof and memcpy destination to make it clear to static analysis that there is no buffer overrun (CID 402).
 * ntp-wait: some versions of ntpd spell "associd" differently.
 * Update .point-changed-filelist for the new man pages.
-* Update the building of OS-specific programs.
-* Finish conversion to genLocInfo.
-* validate MANTAGFMT in genLocInfo.
-* ntp_locs.m4: handle the case where . is not in the PATH.
-* More genLocInfo cleanup.
-* Added ntp_locs.m4.
-* genLocInfo improvements.
-* Add the man page tag "flavor" to the loc.* files.
-* Add/distribute genLocInfo.
-* Added loc.freebsd (and distribute it).
-* Added loc.legacy (and distribute it).
 * Update .point-changed-filelist .
 * Upgrade local autoopts templates to 5.11.10pre5.
 * Update the std_def_list to include the ntp.lic file.